 8. Contemporary Space Designed with Wood, Brick and Stone

 Massive living room features stone brick pillars, a ceiling with exposed wood beams, and a panoramic window overlooking extraordinary mountain views.
 The space also includes a leather sectional with chairs and a coffee table set on an area rug over marble flooring.

 9. Seamless Transition Between Indoor and Outdoor Spaces

 Scottsdale, Arizona’s Drewett Works specializes in the seamless transition between indoor and outdoor spaces, and this living room is no exception with its massive use of glass throughout.
-Light wood planks are incorporated as a major accent material in the ceiling and the walls, with ceramic tile flooring continuing through to a backyard patio.
-Large sofas and chairs sit on an area rug and face a wall featuring a linear fireplace and flat-screen TV.
+Light wood planks are incorporated as a major accent material in the ceiling and the walls, with a ceramic tile floor continuing through to a backyard patio.
+Furniture is set on an area rug and faces a wall featuring a linear fireplace and flat-screen TV.

 10. Pueblo Ceremonial Drum Serves as Focal Point

 12. Kiva Fireplace Accented with Exposed Wood Beams

 Living room features a kiva fireplace accented with rustic round wood beams attached to a white stucco ceiling.
 A leather sofa with chairs and side tables sits on area rugs over diamond-patterned ceramic flooring.
 Multiple sources, including table lamps, candles, recessed lighting, and large glass windows light the room.

 14. Santa Fe Home Brings Back the Wingback as an Accent Chair